amargaritov/starlit/README.md

 * a set of scripts for building and constructing the compressor combining the components mentioned above on Ubuntu 18
 * a pre-built executable file of STARLIT compressor for an AMD's Zen 1 processor

 The compressor that can be constructed using the sources/tools above can only work with enwik9.
-As per Hutter Prize Competition requirements, the compressor outputs an executable file -- a self-extracting archive that restores enwik9 in a file name `enwik9_restored`.
+As per Hutter Prize Competition requirements, the compressor outputs an executable file -- a self-extracting archive that restores enwik9 in a file named `enwik9_restored`.

-The compressor/decompressor was tested on Ubuntu 18 and a x86 CPU.
+The compressor/decompressor was tested on Ubuntu 18 and an x86 CPU.

 # Submission description
 STARLIT beats the current Hutter Prize result when combined with the cmix compressor and the HP-2017 preprocessor.
 For brevity, further in this document, we use STARLIT to mean a compressor/decompressor that features 1) STARLIT preprocessing algorithm, 2)